How to Grow and Care for Epipremnum pinnatum 'Baltic Blue' Indoors

 Pests

 The common pests in Baltic Blue Pothos are spider mites, scale insects and mealy bugs.
-Isolate the affected plant to prevent spread to other houseplants and treat it with Neem oil or Insecticidal soap.
+Isolate the affected plant to prevent spread to other plants and treat it with neem oil or insecticidal soap.
+Ensure to follow the manufacturer's recommendations

 Drooping leaves

-Thereafter, water the Epipremnum Baltic Blue liberally during the growing season while allowing the top 2-3 in. of soil to dry out between waterings to maintain the soil moderately moist.
+Thereafter, water the Epipremnum Baltic Blue liberally during the growing season while allowing the top 2-3 inches of soil to dry out between waterings to maintain the soil moderately moist.

 Yellow leaves, leaf drop, rotting stems